-Stephen D. Palmer is an associate in the Birmingham, AL office where his practice focuses on workers’ compensation litigation.
-He is an active member of the Alabama State Bar and the Birmingham Bar Association’s Young Lawyers’ Section.
+Stephen D. Palmer is an associate in the Birmingham (AL) office where his practice focuses on workers’ compensation, personal injury, and general litigation defense.
+He regularly writes articles pertaining to current issues in workers’ compensation law.
+He is also an active member of the Alabama State Bar and the Birmingham Bar Association’s Young Lawyers’ Section.

 In his free time, Steve enjoys being a father and husband, taking his dog to the park and watching Alabama football.

 Alabama Citation Cheat Sheet, Alabama Defense Lawyers Association Journal, Vol. 38 No. 2, at 8.